Denislite/leetcode_golang/README.md

 - 944 Delete Columns to Make Sorted;
 - 961 N-Repeated Element in Size 2N Array;
 - 965 Univalued Binary Tree;
+- 1837 Sum of Digits in Base K;
+- 1869 Longer Contiguous Segments of Ones than Zeros;
+- 1897 Redistribute Characters to Make All Strings Equal;
+- 1903 Largest Odd Number in String;
+- 1925 Count Square Sum Triples;
 - 2032 Two Out of Three;
 - 2042 Check if Numbers Are Ascending in a Sentence;
 - 2053 Kth Distinct String in an Array;